callumnewlands/ForestGenerator/README.md

    seed: -1 # A value of -1 will result in a seed derived from the system clock value

 input:
-  # Random data collection
+  # Collect data from random locations
-  random:
+  randomDataCollection:
    enabled: false
-   endMax: 1000
+   maxFrames: 1000 # Number of frames of random data to collect before exit
    # It is advised to set one of manual XOR stdin to true
    # Enable keyboard and mouse input (via the application window)
    manual: true